elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/object-references-and-copying.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, this happens when a property has an object as a value and that object has individual properties.
-The nested properties are referenced by the parent property.
+  <div><strong>Interview Response:</strong> Yes, this happens when a property has an object as a value and has individual properties.
+The parent property references the nested properties.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />